JoshuaDelosSantos/my-clean-project/README.md

 Total: 10 days / 50 hours of our budget

 ## Tests:
+### Automated testing:
+![Tests](/documentations/screenshots/tests.png)

 Our project includes a comprehensive suite of automated tests to ensure each component operates as intended.
 Here’s a brief overview of the testing strategy for each major app:

-![Tests](/documentations/screenshots/tests.png)

 - **Cleaning Services:**
   The tests verify that: